533k3r5y7yf/Probable-Wordlists/README.md

 ### Laser-Guided Wordlist Generator in the works as well.

-There are some great wordlists out there, but I decided to amalgamate, edit, trim and create a few of my own.
+There are some great Wordlists out there, but I decided to amalgamate, edit, trim and create a few of my own.

 I did not steal, phish, deceive or hack in any way to get hold of these passwords.
 All lines in these files were obtained through freely available means.